 Successful Woodleigh Scholarship applicants will receive part remission of tuition fees through the end of Year 12, typically between 25-33%.

-Applications for The Henderson Sustainability and Regenerative Scholarship, open to students entering Years 4 to 10 in 2027, are now open to current and prospective students.
-Applications close on Friday 25 July 2025.
+Applications for The Henderson Sustainability and Regenerative Scholarship, open to students entering Years 4 to 10 in 2027, are now closed.

 Woodleigh School has long celebrated the transformative power of the Performing Arts.
 From music and drama to dance and theatre production, our programs inspire creativity, confidence, and collaboration.

-The Jago Performing Arts Scholarship is offered to students entering Years 4 through 10 in 2027.
+The Jago Performing Arts Scholarship is offered to students entering Years 4 through 10.
 It recognises students with a passion for performance and production and a desire to contribute meaningfully to the cultural life of our school.

 We welcome applications from committed individuals eager to grow as artists and performers within our vibrant Performing Arts community.